ajm324/natalia/firstmeeting2.16.md

 * Began with talking about the theme of our project
 * Narrowing down our research project
-    * Her three most recent albums:
+    * Her three most recent albums: Musas Vol 1 & 2 y un Canto por Mexico Vol 1
     * tagging an attribute to tag which ones are origional songs and covers
     * specific themes within certain so
     * celestrial body / natural imagery (land, water, moon, etc)